Laurence Luckinbill: Career

-On television, he started out with roles on the now-defunct American soap operas Where the Heart Is and The Secret Storm.
-He starred as espionage agent Glenn Garth Gregory in the 1972–1973 ABC dramatic television series, The Delphi Bureau.
-He has performed in numerous episodes of television series, including Law & Order, Barnaby Jones, Columbo (episode "Make Me a Perfect Murder"), The Mary Tyler Moore Show, and Murder, She Wrote.
+On television, he started out with roles on the American soap operas Where the Heart Is and The Secret Storm.
+He starred as espionage agent Glenn Garth Gregory in the 1972–1973 ABC dramatic television series The Delphi Bureau.
+He has performed in numerous episodes of television series, including Law & Order, Barnaby Jones, Columbo (episode "Make Me a Perfect Murder"), The Mary Tyler Moore Show and Murder, She Wrote.
 He also played Lillian Hellman's lawyer Joseph L. Rauh in the television film Dash and Lilly (1999).

 His 1961 Broadway debut was in A Man for All Seasons.
-He starred in Pavel Kohout's 1976 Broadway play Poor Murderer at the Ethel Barrymore Theatre, Michael Cristofer's The Shadow Box (1977) at the Morosco Theater, for which he received a nomination for the Best Featured Actor in a Play, and in Thomas Babe's A Prayer for My Daughter (1978) at the Public Theater.
+He starred in Pavel Kohout's 1976 Broadway play Poor Murderer at the Ethel Barrymore Theatre, Michael Cristofer's The Shadow Box (1977) at the Morosco Theatre, for which he received a nomination for Best Featured Actor in a Play, and in Thomas Babe's A Prayer for My Daughter (1978) at The Public Theater.
 His theatre career has included writing and directing.
-Luckinbill has written and performed in several one-man shows, including, Hemingway, Teddy, and An Evening with Clarence Darrow.
+Luckinbill has written and performed in several one-man shows, including, Hemingway, Teddy and An Evening with Clarence Darrow.
 He has also starred in numerous productions of Lyndon, which he did not write.
 One production was at the LBJ Museum in Austin, Texas, where Lady Bird Johnson was among attendees.

 He appeared in the drama film The Boys in the Band (1970), reprising the role of Hank, which he originated on stage.
 He portrayed Spock's half-brother Sybok in Star Trek V: The Final Frontier (1989).
 Sean Connery was originally contacted to star in the role but was busy with Indiana Jones and the Last Crusade.
 William Shatner discovered Luckinbill by chance by channel-surfing late one night and seeing him perform as Johnson.
 When Shatner called to offer him the role, Luckinbill accepted immediately.

-Other film appearances include Such Good Friends (1971), The Promise (1979), and Cocktail (1988).
-He also narrated the documentary Moonwalk One.
+Other film appearances include Such Good Friends (1971), The Promise (1979) and Cocktail (1988).
+He also narrated the documentary Moonwalk One (1971).
+In the early 1970s, Luckinbill was the commercial spokesperson for Trans World Airlines (TWA), appearing in several television commercials for the United States airline.